07740 877 544 [email protected]

 In early April 2021, Stuart Gillett contacted me.

-I thought how to produce a sharp edge for the numerals and letters on the stones’ rough and porous surfaces.
+I thought about how to produce a sharp edge for the numerals and letters on the stones’ rough and porous surfaces.
 My initial proposal was to use high tack vinyl and heat mould the vinyl into the stones’ nooks and crannies.
 The high tack vinyl had been used on similar surfaces with excellent results.

-Both options didn’t match Stuart’s vision for the signs.
+The vinyl options didn’t match Stuart’s vision for the signs.

 ‘We are really after a very rough and ready look, although we don’t want it to look too amateurish’, said Stuart.

-Finding the right paint
+Sourcing the paint

-It was agreed that hand lettering would be the preferred look.
+We agreed that hand lettering would be the preferred look.
 However, I was still concerned about the stones’ surface.

 Sign painting samples